 Every person Elder Holland mentions (and hundreds of others) easily qualifies to become "like unto the son of perdition," but only God can make the official determination!!

-The point is that God does not like people damaging the testimonies in the Godhead of the youth (and adults) of the LDS church!!
+The principle is that God clearly does not like people damaging the testimonies in the Godhead of the youth (and adults) of the LDS church!!